Coronavirus: Four new cases in North, Irish airlines suspend flights

 Mr Coveney said while Ireland remains in the containment phase, it was inevitable the country would move into the delay phase as more cases emerged.

-Because there is no vaccine and no treatment the only way of limiting the spread of the virus is through good public community and health care, he said.
+Because there is no vaccine and no treatment, the only way of limiting the spread is through good public community care and health care, he said.

 “We are trying to provide responses that are proportionate.
 We are trying to follow public health advice.
 We need to listen to the experts and the advice they give.”